fdeage/42-libft/README.md

-# `42-libft`
+# 42-libft

 ## Overview

-This is a basic reimplementation of some essential glibc functions, without any special tricks.
+This project is a basic reimplementation of some essential glibc functions, without any special tricks.

-`42-libft` is a 42 project, which I attended in 2013-2016.
+`libft` is a first-year project from the [42](#42) school, which I attended in 2013-2016.
+It abides to the strict rules of 42 not to exceed 5 functions per file, or 25 lines per function.

-[42](https://www.42.fr) is a French programming school founded in 2013, based on P2P and self-learning.
-It's a [good place to learn to code](https://twitter.com/paulg/status/847844863727087616).

 ## Getting started